 Type String Default /etc/nginx/nginx.conf

 Find and use data

-To find your integration data in Infrastructure, go to infrastructure.newrelic.com > Integrations > On-host integrations and select one of the NGINX integration links.
+To find your integration data in Infrastructure, go to infrastructure.newrelic.com > Third-party services and select one of the NGINX integration links.

 The NGINX integration collects the following metric data attributes.
 To find these attributes, query the

 NGINX Open Source metrics